librasteve/raku-org-25-proto/Review.md

 # Review Spike01

 Thanks for agreeing to review the first attempt of a prototype.
-Please bear in mind the following.

 Spike01 is live here https://proto25.harcstack.org

 You can also see the README to install and run locally if you prefer.

+Please note that the review period is from 27-Jun to 02-Jul.

+Hopefully the following will help with osme context and guidance...

 ## Review Process